rwijtvliet/dotfiles/README.md

          -->  .../some_private_location/espanso.private/  # symlink created manually, later
     ```

+NB: the individual app's `install.sh` files are not meant to be called directly.
+To install the `app_folder1`, we don't run `./app_folder1/install.sh`, but rather `./install.sh app_folder1`.

 ## Details / conventions

 Even the target of a hidden file (e.g., `.bashrc`) will not start with a dot (and will be e.g. `bashrc.symlink`).
 This is to make them visible and distinct from other files.